Three times a week, we do our podcast, Verdict with Ted Cruz.

 Yeah, please.

-Ver I would really appreciate you do.
+I really appreciate you do.

 There are two classes of indicators.

-And in this case, it's a classic uh pattern of using a car, as your earlier guests said, and a knife.
+And in this case, it's a classic pattern of using a car, as your earlier guests said, and a knife.

-They he drove right across the bridge.
+He drove right across the bridge.

 It's obvious from the pictures that the car had no intention to stop.

-In other words, he was literally trying to crash right through the gate, just like the Beirut bombings back with the marine barracks, the same thing, to crash through, survive it, come out and attack as many people as possible.
+In other words, he was literally trying to crash right through the gate, just like the Beirut bombings back with the Marine barracks.

 And why is this all important?